gthompson30/FP_NotYourAveragePatcho/README.md

 This will compile all required files.
 Then, to run, type:

 `java Woo`
+First, the user will be prompted to select a difficulty.
+Beware failure to comply may result in self destruct sequence.
+After selecting a difficulty, a board shall be generated.

-In each turn of the gameplay, a the board will displayed in the terminal, and you will be asked to choose a row and column, and either flag or reveal it.
-This process will repeat until either you are done the game, or you opened a mine.
-At this point, your score will be shown and added to the leaderboard.
+In each turn of the gameplay, a the board will be displayed in the terminal, and you will be asked to choose a row and column, and either flag or reveal it.
+This process will repeat until either you are done with the game, or you opened a mine.
+At this point, you will be prompted to input a name the follows our requirements.
+Then, your score will be shown and added to the leaderboard.
+You will then be asked to play again.

+For those who don't know the rules to Minesweeper, check out this fantastic explanation: [Minesweeper Rules](https://www.ducksters.com/games/minesweeper.php#:~:text=The%20numbers%20on%20the%20board,empty%20spaces%20to%20win%20Minesweeper.)